ellieta/cheese/README.md

+# how cheese became an integral part of my personality
 ## the origins
 It was *really* not that big of a deal at first.
 It all began one day in Ms. Perry's 9th grade bio class, when she asked what my favorite snack was.
 Caught off guard, I said **"I really like sliced cheese"**.
 My friends, of course, joked around about it, mocking me.
 It wasn't a big deal until I actually began incoporating cheese into my daily life.
 And now we have reached this point.
 <br>